 Issues that Plague Executives

-There is endless and often conflicting demands to ensure stakeholders (board, shareholders, customers, community, vendors, government and unions) are happy by consistently turning a profit, making sure employees needs and interests are met, ensuring government compliance, meeting customers expectations and maintaining good relationships with vendors, community, and unions/associations.
-Innovation in technology allowed for global expansion which requires 24/7 availability.
+There are endless and often conflicting demands to ensure stakeholders (board, shareholders, customers, community, vendors, government and unions) are happy.
+The buck stops with them.
+They are responsible for consistently turning a profit, making sure employees needs and interests are met, ensuring government compliance, meeting customers’ expectations and maintaining good relationships with vendors, community, and unions/associations.
+All in a global marketplace that allows for international expansion but requires 24/7 availability.

 How Can I tell if I’m or Someone I know is Depressed?